Bajaur casket

 The Bajaur casket, also called the Indravarma reliquary, year 63, or sometimes referred to as the Avaca inscription, is an ancient reliquary from the area of Bajaur in ancient Gandhara, in the present-day Khyber Pakhtunkhwa, Pakistan.
 It is dated to around 5–6 CE.
-It proves the involvement of the Scythian kings of the Apraca, in particular King Indravarman, in Buddhism.
+It proves the involvement of the kings of the Apraca, in particular King Indravarman, in Buddhism.
 The casket is made of schist.

 The inscription which is written in Kharoshthi: